Best Miele Vacuums – Choose Your Style

 Lastly, the Mini Turbobrush is the best tool for cleaning vehicles or furniture.
 You could use the full-size Turbobrush. but you just can’t get in tight spaces in vehicles very well.
 Also, it’s excellent for cleaning stairs.

 The Mini Turbobrush can be bough separately and attached to any Miele vacuum.
-You can use it with the canister or upright Miele vacuums.
+You can use it with the canister or upright Miele vacuum cleaners.

 Other Miele Accessories

-Miele offers an accessory kit that comes with an SF-AA 50 Active AirClean filter, flexible crevice tool, hygiene cap, and the Mini Turbobrush.
+An accessory kit that comes with an SF-AA 50 Active AirClean filter, flexible crevice tool, hygiene cap, and the Mini Turbobrush (effective for cleaning up pet hair) is available for the best Miele vacuums.

 The hygiene cap allows you to detach the hose and store it separately from the canister body.
 You put the hygiene cap over the hose connection on the canister body so that no smells or debris can escape.